 More info about the journey

-- Send us a cheque for the fee made payable to "East Devon District Council" or to telephone us with your credit or debit card details.
+- Request a payment link by email or telephone us with your credit or debit card details.

 - Two passport photographs of yourself, one that has been endorsed by a relevant person.

 When we receive your application we'll check it to make sure it's been completed correctly.
-We'll telephone you if there is anything else we need.
+We'll telephone or email you if there is anything else we need.

 As soon as we have the complete application and all the information we need, we'll accept it.

 If there are no unspent convictions, immigration offences or penalties or if the police or Home Office don't object, the licence will be issued and we'll send you your personal alcohol licence and badge in the post.

 If the police or Home Office do object to the application you'll be entitled to a hearing.
 This will be heard before members of the licensing sub committee unless all parties agree this isn't necessary.
 At the hearing both parties can put forward their arguments for consideration.